a. Information Literacy

 d.
 Proxy Borrower

 The faculty may designate a student assistant from their department or a secretary to borrow library materials on their behalf, and also request items for them via MeLCat and Interlibrary loan service.
 Proxies may be able to view items in the faculty member’s account and renew as needed.
 Faculty members are personally responsible for the items that proxies borrow on their behalf.
-If you want to use the services of a proxy, complete and submit the Proxy Agreement Request Form.
+If you want to use the services of a proxy, download the Proxy Agreement Form, and return the filled and signed form to firstname.lastname@example.org.

 e.
 Reserve a Meeting Room